Fitch House Yard

 Corn Barn This small building from Scituate, Rhode Island is perched atop stones to keep out rats and mice, and provide better ventilation

 Laundry A firepit with a kettle and some tubs, scrub board and a clotheslines were the washer/dryer of early American homes.
 (ABOVE)

 Location.
 42° 6.412′ N, 72° 5.883′ W. Marker is in Sturbridge, Massachusetts, in Worcester County.
+Marker and house are on the Old Sturbridge Village grounds.
 Touch for map.
-Marker and house are on the Old Sturbridge Village grounds.
 Marker is at or near this postal address: 1 Old Sturbridge Village Road, Sturbridge MA 01566, United States of America.
+Touch for directions.